Water / Wastewater Division

-For information about the City’s water and wastewater systems please contact:
+For information about the City's water and wastewater systems please contact Scott Schultz, the Water Utilities Director.

-Water conservation should be everyone’s priority.
+Water conservation should be everyone's priority.
 Clean drinking water is a precious resource.
-Efforts to reduce water consumption inside homes and businesses, in addition to reducing water used for irrigation, is a critical component of the City’s Mission Statement above.
-A good resource for methods to reduce water consumption, in addition to regulations on irrigation (“watering days/times”, etc.) is the St. Johns River Water Management District.
-The link to their water conservation website is http://www.sjrwmd.com/waterconservation/
+Efforts to reduce water consumption inside homes and businesses, in addition to reducing water used for irrigation, is a critical component of the City's Mission Statement above.
+A good resource for methods to reduce water consumption, in addition to regulations on irrigation ("watering days/times", etc.) is the St. Johns River Water Management District (SJRWMD).
+Visit the SJRWMD water conservation website.

-The City follows the SJRWMD regulations on irrigation (“watering days/times”, etc.) The link to their water restrictions website is: http://www.sjrwmd.com/wateringrestrictions/
+The City follows the SJRWMD regulations on irrigation ("watering days/times", etc.).

 Wastewater generated by the City is treated at one of two wastewater treatment plants.
 Wastewater from the Northern and Core City sections are treated by the Harbor Road Wastewater Treatment Facility (WWTF) which has a treatment capacity of 0.75 million gallons per day (MGD).
 Wastewater from the South and Reynolds Industrial areas of the city are treated by the South WWTF which has a capacity of 0.35 MGD.
 The wastewater is collected throughout the city by a combination of gravity and force main piping systems which includes 37 sewage pumping (lift) stations.